Gerald Lee Vincke

-Gerald Lee Vincke (born July 9, 1964) is an American prelate of the Roman Catholic Church.
-He has been serving as bishop for the Diocese of Salina in Kansas since 2018.
+Gerald Lee Vincke (born July 9, 1964) is an American Catholic prelate serving as Bishop of Salina in Kansas since 2018.

 Biography

 Early life

-Gerald Vincke was born on July 9, 1964, in Saginaw, Michigan, one of 10 children of Henry and Fidelis Vincke.
-He attended New Lothrop High School in New Lorthrop, Michigan.
-After his high school graduation, Vincke enrolled at Ferris State University in Big Rapids, Michigan.
-He receive an Associates Degree in journalism in 1985 and a Bachelor of Science degree in public relations and marketing in 1986.
+Vincke was born on July 9, 1964, in Saginaw, Michigan, one of 10 children of Henry and Fidelis Vincke.
+He attended New Lothrop High School in New Lothrop.
+After graduating from high school, Vincke enrolled at Ferris State University in Big Rapids.
+He received an associate degree in journalism in 1985 and a bachelor's degree of science in public relations and marketing in 1986.

 After graduating from Ferris State, Vincke decided to become a priest.
-In late 1986, he started studying philosophy at Thomas More College in Crestview, Kentucky and theology at the nearby Athenaeum of Ohio Seminary in Cincinnati, Ohio.
+In late 1986, he started studying philosophy at Thomas More College in Crestview, Kentucky and theology at the nearby Athenaeum of Ohio Seminary in Cincinnati.
 Vincke then returned to Michigan to attend Sacred Heart Major Seminary in Detroit.
 He graduated from Sacred Heart with a Master of Divinity degree in 1999.

 Priesthood

-On July 12, 1999, Vincke was ordained to the priesthood for the Diocese of Lansing at St. Mary Cathedral in Lansing by Bishop Carl Mengeling.
-After his 1999 ordination, the diocese assigned Vincke as parochial vicar at St. Thomas the Apostle Parish in Ann Arbor, Michigan.
-He left St. Thomas in 2001 to attend Creighton University in Omaha, Nebraska to study spirituality.
+On June 12, 1999, Vincke was ordained to the priesthood for the Diocese of Lansing at St. Mary Cathedral by Bishop Carl Frederick Mengeling.
+After his 1999 ordination, the diocese assigned Vincke as parochial vicar at St. Thomas the Apostle Parish in Ann Arbor.
+He left St. Thomas in 2001 to attend Creighton University in Omaha, Nebraska, to study spirituality.

 On his return to Michigan in 2002, Vincke became director of the Bethany House Youth Retreat Center in Lansing.
 In 2003, Vincke was also named as director of seminarians for the diocese, where he would serve for the next seven years.
-He left Bethany House in 2004.
-In 2005, he assumed the role of weekend pastor, in addition to his other responsibilities, at St. Thomas Parish in East Lansing, Michigan.
-In 2006, Mengeling appointed Vincke as chair of the Formation Department for the diocese, relinquishing his other job positions.
+He ceased being the director of Bethany House a year later.
+In 2005, he assumed the role of weekend pastor, in addition to his other responsibilities, at St. Thomas Parish in East Lansing.
+In 2006, Mengeling appointed Vincke as chair of the Formation Department, relieving him of his other positions.

-Vincke went to Rome in 2010 to serve as spiritual director at the Pontifical North American College.
-Pope Benedict XVI named him as a chaplain to his holiness in 2012.
-Returning to Lansing five years later, Vincke was assigned as pastor of Holy Family Parish in Grand Blanc, Michigan.
+Vincke came to Rome in 2010 to serve as spiritual director at the Pontifical North American College.
+Pope Benedict XVI named him as a Chaplain to His Holiness in 2012.
+Five years later, Vincke was assigned as pastor of Holy Family Parish in Grand Blanc.